Chile Trips & Tours

 The tap water in Chile's larger cities is generally considered safe to drink.
 However, it has a high mineral content that can cause stomach upsets if you are not used to it.
 For this reason, we recommend sticking to filtered or bottled water, to be on the safe side.
 In more rural areas, the tap water is not safe to drink.

-As a solo traveller will I have to pay more to travel to Chile?
+As a solo traveller will I have to pay more for my Chile package?

-On our Chile group tours, we are able to match up solo travellers with another traveller of the same sex, so you don't need to pay a single supplement.
+On our Chile tours, we are able to match up solo travellers with another traveller of the same sex, so you don't need to pay a single supplement.
+If there is not a solo traveller of the same sex for you to share with, you will be given a single room to yourself at no extra cost.
 Please contact us if you would like to take up the room share option.

-If you are a solo traveller who would prefer the privacy of your own room then you can choose to pay the single supplement, the price of which is listed on each tour page.
+If you are a solo traveller who would prefer to guarantee the privacy of your own room, then you can choose to pay the single supplement, the price of which is listed on each tour page.

 What is the current travel advice for Chile?